SujithNaik-DA/SujithNaik-DA/README.md

 🏗️ I'm excited to connect with like-minded individuals who share an interest in the intersection of data and civil engineering.
 Let's collaborate, learn, and explore how data-driven insights can drive innovation in the construction and infrastructure industry.

-📧 Feel free to reach out if you want to connect or discuss opportunities in the fascinating world of data analytics and civil engineering.
+📧 Feel free to reach out if you want to connect or discuss opportunities in the fascinating world of data analytics.

 Find me on LinkedIn ➡︎ [@SujithNaik](https://www.linkedin.com/in/sujith-naik)